NuevoFoundation/workshops/content/english/android-tictactoe/variables.md

     var colorGreen = Color.BLACK
 ```

-- `Player1` holds the values of Player 1's moves in the game
+- `Player1` holds the values of Player 1's moves in the game.
-- `Player2` holds the values of Player 2's moves in the game
+- `Player2` holds the values of Player 2's moves in the game.
-- `ActivePlayer` keeps track of whose turn it is
+- `ActivePlayer` keeps track of whose turn it is.
-- `setPlayer` holds the value for whether the game is Player vs Player or Player vs Computer
+- `setPlayer` holds the value for whether the game is Player vs Player or Player vs Computer.
-- `colorBlue` and `colorGreen` hold the values for the player colors
+- `colorBlue` and `colorGreen` hold the values for the player colors.